Bridge Constructor: Bridge Constructor Portal (2017)

 Bridge Constructor Portal was announced in December 2017, for release on mobile and personal computers later that same month, and for consoles in 2018.
 Developed under license from Valve, the game sets challenges in the Aperture Laboratory facilities from the Portal series, under the watchful eye of the artificial intelligence GLaDOS.
 The game uses the same core gameplay of earlier titles, but with elements from the Portal series, such as the portals, turrets, and other features.

 Bridge Constructor: The Walking Dead (2020)

 Bridge Constructor: The Walking Dead was announced in August 2020 at Gamescom and released on 19 November 2020.

+Bridge Constructor Studio (2024)

+Bridge Constructor Studio was announced in October 2024 and released on December 12, 2024 for Meta Quest 2 and 3, with PC, mobile and console releases following on July 17, 2025.